ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

     **Note**: Sometimes, `charm` may complain that the qform and sform matrices are inconsistent.
 We have observed this when converting DICOM datasets with `dcm2niix`.
 If `charm` complains, you can try passing the  `--forceqform` parameter when executing `charm`.

-* **Mandatory**: Identify the coordinates of the target of focus ultrasound in T1W space.
+* Identify the coordinates of the target of focus ultrasound in T1W space.
 If you need to start in standardized space (e.g. MNI), there are many tools (FSL, SPM12, etc) that can be used to convert from standardized space to T1W space.

     For example, with FSL, a simple csv file (`mni.csv`) can be created with the coordinates in MNI such as `-32.0 -20.0 65.0`.
 Then run the following commands